 Strategy:

 Review on an ongoing basis the new styles of membership with the clubs.
-This will be achieved through a monthly column in the District Governors newsletter.
+This will be achieved through a monthly column in the District Governor’s newsletter.

-Interactive workshops on Membership at District Assemblies.
+Interactive workshops on Membership at District Assemblies,.
 PETS, and District Conferences.

 Promoting R.I. membership videos as a club program.